 What is a Letter of No Objection?

-A Letter of No Objection is a document issued by the NYC Department of Buildings stating that the Department does not have any objection to the specified use of a given building.
-This can be issued for properties without a Certificate of Occupancy.
+A Letter of No Objection is a document issued by the NYC Department of Buildings stating that the Department has no objection to the specified use of a given building.
+The LNO is for buildings without a Certificate of Occupancy.
 Additionally, a Letter of Verification can be issued to verify the use of a building with a Certificate of Occupancy.

-I am Jorge Fontan an architect in NY and owner of NYC based architecture firm Fontan Architecture.
-At our office we have filed many LNO applications.
-In this post we will be reviewing a few of the key points to these types of documents, some general expectations, and explain why one would need to obtain such a letter.
+I am Jorge Fontan, an architect in NY and owner of NYC-based architecture firm Fontan Architecture.
+At our office, we have filed many LNO applications.
+In this post, we will review some key points to these types of documents, some general expectations, and explain why one would need to obtain such a letter.

 Letter of No Objection Example from NYC DOB

-Below is an example of a Letter of No Objection which we acquired for one of our clients.
+Below is an example of a Letter of No Objection we acquired for one of our clients.
 The content of this letter is quite basic.
-It literally states that the Department of Buildings has no objection to the specified use of a one family residence.
-Although this is not a Certificate of Occupancy, in many cases it will be acceptable in lieu of a C of O.
+It states that the Department of Buildings has no objection to the specified use of a one-family residence.
+Although this is not a Certificate of Occupancy, in many cases, it will be acceptable in lieu of a C of O.

 Letter of No Objection Sample NYC DOB